 By shopping locally you can support your local economy to be more resilient and to grow, preserving skills & jobs.

 Since local food moves through fewer hands, more of the money you spend goes straight to the producer rather than middle-men.

 Knowing where your food is from connects you to the people who rise and grow it.
 Instead of having a single relationship you develop connections to more direct food sources.

 Knowing the names of the people who've produced the food on your plate is more satisfying than a knowing a brand!

 Getting together around good food at a market or sitting around a big table benefits our well being.

 Local food is a great way to save on unnecessary single use plastic food packaging - because local food doesn't need much more than a brown paper bag!

 Fresh bread and loose vegetables save unnecessary packing.

-Plus, eating more locally can mean more cooking from scratch from scratch and less processed foods, which is a great way of reducing food waste in the kitchen.
+Plus, eating more locally can mean more cooking from scratch and less processed foods, which is a great way of reducing food waste in the kitchen.

-Self-Catering stays are great opportunities for local food producers to offer visitors an authentic dining experience and taste e of unique local foods they won't find anywhere else.
+Self-Catering stays are great opportunities for local food producers to offer visitors an authentic dining experience and a taste of the unique local foods they won't find anywhere else.